How to Conduct Research Online

 Electronic resources abound, and they can be of very high quality.
 The best way to find peer-reviewed, high-quality journal articles is to access them through your online library, or to purchase the articles through an article provider.

 However, there are excellent sources that are both accurate and of high quality on the Web, and they are often free and not password protected.

 Whether you are looking for journal articles, monographs, factual information, or high-quality publicly available resources, the same principles apply.
 Narrow your topic, make sure your search terms are relevant and focused, make sure your articles and your topic are in alignment, examine your sources for bias and distortion, and finally, make sure that your research provides sufficient support and background for your argument.

-Let's expand the steps and look at them again.
-It is useful to look at each of the stages individually and to think about how and why you will be engaged in activities.
+Let's expand these online research tips and look at them again.
+It is useful to look at each of them individually and to think about how and why you will be engaged in activities.